 Owning a pet is not only potentially expensive; it also requires you to take responsibility for your animal’s healthcare and wellbeing.
 As there is no way you can predict the future, what better peace of mind can you have than knowing any expenses are covered in worst case scenarios.
-No-one likes to think of their beloved pet suffering but accidents and illness nevertheless happen.
+No-one likes to think of their beloved pet suffering but accidents and illness nevertheless can happen.

 What better than to know you have a plan in place for any eventuality at any time of night or day.
 Pet insurance can be good value for money as long as you ensure you get the most appropriate plan for your needs and your budget.
 It is also worth making sure you take extra time to read the policy small print before committing otherwise you risk unwittingly falling within the exceptions list and you won’t receive full cover for your pet.